Guile Knots

 1.1.1 Procedures

-Procedure: call-with-default-io-waiters a
+Procedure: call-with-default-io-waiters thunk

 Run THUNK with Guile’s default blocking I/O waiters active.